fbgencer/fbgc/README.md

 end
 ```

-In fbgc, for loop allow you to write fast code !
+In ![fbgc], for loop allows you to write fast code !
 You can create a for loop just giving sequence or range
 ```ruby
 :>prints 0,1,2,3,4,5,6,7,8,9